google/kf/docs/content/en/docs/v2.11/operator/customizing/customizing-features.md

 ## Enable/Disable App Start Command Lookup

 Allows enabling/disbaling start command lookup in the App reconciler.
-This behavior requires the reconciler to fetch contianer configuration for every app from the container registry and enables displaying the start command on `kf push` and in `kf app`.
+This behavior requires the reconciler to fetch container configuration for every app from the container registry and enables displaying the start command on `kf push` and in `kf app`.

 Enabling this behavior on a large cluster may make the reconcilation times for Apps slow.